eejd/BonVision/docs/_docs/DrawCircle.md

 ---
-title: "Docs"
+title: "DrawCircle"
 redirect_from: /docs/DrawCircle
 excerpt: "docs"
 last_modified_at:
 author_profile: false
 ---
-## Draws a single colored circle.
+Draws a single colored circle.
 A BonVision primitive that draws a 2-dimensional circular/oval region.

 ***

 ## Description
 DrawCircle displays a circle/oval of specified size, at the defined location.
 The colour, location and size can all be controlled by the experiment.